ioccc-src/winner/1992/lush/README.md

 work with clang.
 Thank you Yusuke!

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made it use `fgets()` instead of `gets()` and also added the `runme.sh` script to demonstrate it (using make was problematic).
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made it use `fgets()` instead of `gets()` to prevent annoying warnings getting in the way and also added the `runme.sh` script to demonstrate it (using make was problematic).
 Cody notes that unfortunately this does not work with clang due to different compiler messages.
 Thank you Cody!

 For the original entry see the [archive tarball](/archive/archive-1992.tar.bz2).